paulwizviz/learn-go/docs/concurrent.md

 <u>Example 2</u>

-This demonstrate the main routine sleeping for 100ms so the goroutine can complete its routine.
+This example demonstrates the main routine sleeping for 100ms so the goroutine can complete its routine.

 ```go
 func main() {